 - Baby: 8 pounds

 - Blood supply: 4 pounds

 - Stored fat for delivery and breastfeeding: 5-9 pounds

 - Total: 25-35 pounds

 The Importance of Nutritious Food While Pregnant

-Nutrients are what help to enable a fetus develop and grow from a bundle of cells into a full-term baby.
+Nutrients are what help to enable a fetus to develop and grow from a bundle of cells into a full-term baby.
 It would be impossible for this rapid growth over the course of nine months to happen without the intake of food.
-Consuming a healthy balanced diet of fruits, vegetables, and protein are essential to the health of both baby and mommy.
-Sometimes however, women can give into the temptation of cravings and other unhealthy food choices while pregnant.
+Consuming a healthy balanced diet of fruits, vegetables, and protein is essential to the health of both baby and mommy.
+Sometimes, however, women can give in to the temptation of cravings and other unhealthy food choices while pregnant.

 Why Do We Give into Cravings?

 A once health-nut-focused and exercise fanatic can turn into an overindulgent junk food-eating woman with the gift of pregnancy.
 It sounds extreme, but it can be a lot easier than you think given the factors that contribute to feeling the need to make less than choice food judgment calls while pregnant.
 In addition to the naturally occurring pregnancy hormones, a heightened state of emotions can cloud decision-making skills during the nine pregnant months.
 Some of these emotions may include: